-Wanting better planet or moon observations?
+With the right eyepieces you get better views.
 There are many modern eyepiece designs to choose from and knowing what to buy is a tad daunting.
-This is the reason I put this guide together.
+This is the reason I put together this guide.
 It includes a selection of eyepieces and what to know to help you decide on what’s right for you.

 For the best eyepieces, there are brands like Tele Vue that offer Nagler, which will cost a bit more than others but are a quality built design to give you “space ship views”.
 Read on…

 My experience with accessories sold with a new telescope is that the eyepieces don’t cover all expectations.

 And…Eyepieces are important since they contribute to half of the optics in a refractor telescope and about a third in a reflector.
 Eyepieces are sometimes called oculars.